 - Are Language Models More like Libraries or like Librariarians?
 Bibliotechnism, the Novel Reference Problem, and the Attitudes of LLMs (with Kyle Mahowald).
 Transactions of the Association of Computational Linguistics (TACL) (2024).

 - Remarks on Method for Chinese Philosophy.
-Published in a Chinese translation by Chi-keung Chan 陳志強, Newsletter of Chinese Literature and Philosophy 中國文哲研究通訊 (2024).
+Published in Chinese translation by Chi-keung Chan 陳志強, Newsletter of Chinese Literature and Philosophy 中國文哲研究通訊 (2024).
 (Earlier featured on Leiter Reports and Daily Nous.)

 - Of marbles and matchsticks.
 Oxford Studies in Epistemology, forthcoming.
 Winner of the Marc Sanders Prize in Epistemology (2023).